groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Backend/Initialization/Index.rst

 =====================

 An instance of :php:`\TYPO3\CMS\Core\Core\SystemEnvironmentBuilder` is created.
-This class in turn defines a large number constants and global variables.
+This class in turn defines a large number of constants and global variables.
 If you want to have an overview of these base values, it is worth taking a look into the following methods: